GoldenaArcher/Chess/src/Main/Operation/Operation.md

 ### Function

 #### Illegal exception.
-* Illegal Position Exception - throw exception when the position received is not valid.
+* Illegal Position Exception - refer to invalid position provided by player.

-* Illegal Move Exception - throw exception when play tries to move piece that could not be moved.
+* Illegal Move Exception - refer to the invalid move of chess pieces.

   1. If player try to move piece from a position that does not contain piece.